 REDUCTION IN CARBON EMISSIONS

 Net zero by 2040

 Carbon emissions continue to be a huge focus for our business and reducing emissions is an ethical and economic imperative.
-We are very proud to have a target to reduce carbon emissions intensity by 50% by 2025 and become net zero by 2040.
+We are very proud to have a target to reduce carbon emissions intensity by 80% by 2030 and become Net Zero by 2040 (scope 1 and 2) which is aligned to a 1.5° pathway.
+We are also driving our Scope 3 emissions down by 50% by 2035 and 64% by 2050.
 We have already reduced our carbon emissions intensity by 61%, cover 20% of our hotels with solar panels, and have 100% renewable electricity contracts.
 We also aim divert 100% of our waste from landfill.

 The energy efficiency of our estate is key to us driving down emissions and we focus on on using building management systems to control usage and energy management software to monitor and target sites to optimise energy consumption.
 We continue to trial cutting edge technologies that will form the investment programmes of future years.
 For example, we have installed smart controllers to improve the efficiency of our space heating and cooling and air source heat pumps for efficient hot water generation to reduce gas usage.
 We continue to work with suppliers and technical experts across a range of technologies to develop our options for investment in further carbon reduction.

 Single-use plastics is one of the most crucial issues for our business.
 Most single-use plastics used at our sites are found at the back of our hotels and restaurants through food, drink and laundry packaging.
 We know eliminating this waste won’t be easy, but we are committed to reducing our impact on the environment.